alexanderyoza/schw_api_service/README.md

 # 💯 Motivation

-This service is meant to be a lightweight, easy to use solution to easily access my account in market data without needing to build a setup from scratch.
-It includes the areas that are most important for me when experimenting, researching, or learning about the stock market.
+This service is meant to be a lightweight, easy to use solution to easily access account and market data without needing to build a setup from scratch each time.
+It includes the areas that are most necessary to me when experimenting, researching, or learning about the stock market without needing to spend too much time sorting through large requests and responses.

 # 🚀 Quick Start